-The general safety regulations (SKIFS 1998:1) state that radiological accidents shall be prevented by the design, construction, operation, monitoring and maintenance of a facility.
-It follows that a criticality analysis as well as an analysis of heat generation and removal of residual heat must be included in the safety report supporting the license application for any nuclear facility.
+The revised general safety regulations (SKIFS 2004:1) state that radiological accidents shall be prevented by the design, construction, operation, monitoring and maintenance of a facility.
+It follows that a criticality analysis as well as an analysis of heat generation and removal of residual heat must be included in the safety report supporting the licence application for any nuclear facility.

-The license application for the interim storage for spent nuclear fuel (CLAB) included a criticality analysis as well as an analysis of heat generation.
+The licence application for Clab included a criticality analysis as well as an analysis of heat generation.
 A re-assessment of both the criticality analyses and heat generation was performed and submitted in the application for ongoing extension works.